Bornaviridae

 Bornaviridae is a family of negative-strand RNA viruses in the order Mononegavirales.
 Horses, sheep, cattle, rodents, birds, reptiles, and humans serve as natural hosts.
 Diseases associated with bornaviruses include Borna disease, a fatal neurologic disease of mammals restricted to central Europe; and proventricular dilatation disease (PDD) in birds.
 Bornaviruses may cause encephalitis in mammals like horses or sheep.
-The family includes 11 species assigned to three genera.
+The family contains four genera.

 History

 Borna disease was first identified in 1926 and its genome was isolated in 1990.
 The ICTV proposed the creation in 1996 of the family Bornaviridae along with the genus Bornavirus (today Orthobornavirus).
 The viral family is named after the city of Borna in Saxony, Germany, which is where many animals were lost to the sporadic encephalopathy caused by the viral disease.

 Structure

 Orthobornavirions are enveloped, with spherical geometries and helical capsids.
 The diameter is around 70 to 130 nm.
 Genomes are made of negative-sense single-stranded RNA.
 They are linear, monopartite and around 8.9 kbp in length.
 The genome codes for nine proteins.

 Proteins of orthobornaviruses that have been characterized: